USDA-FSA/fsa-design-system/guides/content/urls-and-filenames.md

 As domains should not be more than three levels deep in most cases (e.g., `fsa.usda.gov` is fine), it’s rare that more than four levels is justifiable.
 On a related note, it’s unnecessary to have a two-level domain for everything.

 If a domain level has more than one word, you should strongly consider separating the words with dashes to make sure users read them the way you intend.
-If FSA had a project hypothetically called "Service Systems for Youth (SSY)"" that for some reason needed a two-level domain, that domain should be `fsa-ssy.gov` and not `fsassy.gov` (`ssy.fsa.gov` would probably be the ideal).
+If FPAC had a project hypothetically called "Service Systems for Youth (SSY)"" that for some reason needed a two-level domain, that domain should be `fsa-ssy.gov` and not `fsassy.gov` (`ssy.fsa.gov` would probably be the ideal).

 As domains are case-insensitive, they should almost always be written in lowercase.